The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Then on the flip side of that, someone like myself is expected to believe that about you.

-And if I don't believe that about about you, then the other side of that prejudice comes in to which now I'm the bad guy as well.
+And if I don't believe that about you, then the other side of that prejudice comes in to which now I'm the bad guy as well.

-However, when it comes to race, especially race in America, what you tend to see is that black people were always subjugated, always.
+However, when it comes to race, especially race in America, what you tend to see is that black people were always subjugated, always, never were free, never had any power.

 And when you just peel back the layers and actually look at history, that was not the case at all.

-You can find read about this through many of the writings of Carter G. Wilson, but I won't get off on a tangent.
+You can find, read about this through many of the writings of Carter G. Wilson, but I won't get off on a tangent.

 We don't use words concretely the way we used to.

-And in turns, we have totally like been flexible with their uses, and this has been a very dangerous thing.
+And in turn, we have totally like been flexible with their uses.

 What?

-And so when we get into these uh social movements that has totally um changed away or made the definitional terms of words flexible, we are we are now on on dangerous grounds if we continue this way, because at the end of the day, what's what's happening that needs to be stated is that truth is being blurred, and once truth is blurred, that leads the way to chaos and anarchy, and our society is not built for that.
+And so when we get into these social movements that has totally changed away or made the definitional terms of words flexible, we are now on dangerous grounds if we continue this way.

 Yeah, I would say it a little succinctly is that surrendering to the facts is not an option in many cases, or it's not presented as an option is a better way to put it.